Our History

 2001 - Present Day

-The much anticipated addition of a modern purpose-built Sixth Form Centre in 2020 now offers pupils the opportunity to continue their studies into A-level.
-The new facility, with over 20+ subject choices on offer is a hub of activity including its own science lab, common room, lecture theatre and fitness suite.
+The much anticipated addition of a modern purpose-built Sixth Form Centre in 2020 offers pupils the opportunity to continue their studies into A-level.
+The modern facility, with over 20+ subject choices on offer is a hub of activity including its own science lab, common room, lecture theatre and fitness suite.